-- The carrying value of the cash and cash equivalents and the current receivables approximate their value due to their short term character; - The fair value of the held to maturity investments is calculated as the present value of the interest income and nominal amount using the interest rates applicable at reporting date (level 2 inputs); - Other current financial assets such as current other receivables and held to maturity investments are being evaluated on the basis of their credit risk and interest rate.
-Their fair value is not significantly different than its carrying value on 31 December 2014, 2013 and 2012.
+- The carrying value of the cash and cash equivalents and the current receivables approximate their fair value due to their short term character; - The fair value of the held to maturity investments is calculated as the present value of the interest income and nominal amount using the interest rates applicable at reporting date (level 2 inputs); - Other current financial assets such as current other receivables and held to maturity investments are being evaluated on the basis of their credit risk and interest rate.
+Their fair value is not different from their carrying value on 31 December 2015, 2014 and 2013.